longhorn/longhorn/README.md

 If the Kubernetes Cluster supports creating LoadBalancer, user can then use `EXTERNAL-IP`(`100.200.200.123` in the case above) of `longhorn-frontend` to access the Longhorn UI.
 Otherwise the user can use `<node_ip>:<port>` (port is `30697`in the case above) to access the UI.

-Longhorn UI would connect to the Longhorn Manager API, provides the overview of the system, the volume operations, and the snapshot/backup operations.
+Longhorn UI would connect to the Longhorn manager API, provides the overview of the system, the volume operations, and the snapshot/backup operations.
 It's highly recommended for the user to check out Longhorn UI.

 Noted that the current UI is unauthenticated.

-# Use the Longhorn with Kubernetes
+# Use Longhorn with Kubernetes

 Longhorn provides the persistent volume directly to Kubernetes through one of the Longhorn drivers.
 No matter which driver you're using, you can use Kubernetes StorageClass to provision your persistent volumes.